diegoscarabelli/diegoscarabelli.github.io/content/posts/garmin_health_data/index.md

 conn.close()
 ```

-The [GitHub repository](https://github.com/diegoscarabelli/garmin-health-data) includes a quick start guide, detailed usage instructions, and examples to help you get started.
+The [GitHub repository](https://github.com/diegoscarabelli/garmin-health-data) documentation includes a quick start guide, detailed usage instructions, and examples to help you get started.

 Here's a short demonstration of the tool in action: